borkdude/jayfu/README.md

 2
 ```

-A talk that guides you through this project is coming soon.
+See this [talk](https://www.youtube.com/watch?v=L2LAaQBVvxM) which guides you through this project.

 ## Prerequisites